JoshuaWise/jellypromise/README.md

 ### *static* Promise.props(*object*) -> *promise*

 Like `Promise.all`, but for an object's properties instead of iterated values.
-Returns a promise that will be resolved with an object with fulfillment values at respective keys to the original `object`.
+Returns a promise that will be resolved with an object that has fulfillment values at respective keys to the original `object`.
 Only the `object`'s own enumerable properties are considered (those retrieved by [`Object.keys`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/keys)).

 Non-promise values in the `iterable` are treated like already-fulfilled promises.